amos-j-hunt/data-portfolio/sql/case02/SQL Challenge 2 Data.md

 This table contains all of the ```topping_name``` values with their corresponding ```topping_id``` value.
 ## Methodology
-PostgreSQL v13 was used for data cleanining and analysis.
+PostgreSQL v13 was used for data cleaning and analysis.

 The ```exclusions``` and ```extras``` columns in the ```customer_orders``` table and the ```cancellation``` column in ```runner_orders``` had some inconsistencies.
 There were missing values, ```null``` values, and ```nAn``` values.
 I have normalized these as all ```null``` values.